awsdocs/amazon-ecs-developer-guide/doc_source/application-metrics-prometheus.md

 ## Considerations<a name="application-metrics-prometheus-considerations"></a>

-The following should be considered when using the Amazon ECS on Fargate integration with AWS Distro for OpenTelemetry to send application metrics to Amazon CloudWatch\.
+The following should be considered when using the Amazon ECS on Fargate integration with AWS Distro for OpenTelemetry to send application metrics to Amazon Managed Service for Prometheus\.
-+ The AWS Distro for OpenTelemetry integration is only supported for Amazon ECS workloads hosted on Fargate\.
-Amazon ECS workloads hosted on Amazon EC2 instances or external instances aren't supported currently\.
++ The AWS Distro for OpenTelemetry integration is supported for Amazon ECS workloads hosted on Fargate and Amazon ECS workloads hosted on Amazon EC2 instances\.
+External instances aren't supported currently\.
-+ Amazon ECS doesn't send any task\-level metrics to CloudWatch Container Insights\.
-You can enable Container Insights at the Amazon ECS cluster level to receive those metrics\.
-For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md)\.
 + By default, AWS Distro for OpenTelemetry includes all available task\-level dimensions for your application metrics when exporting to Amazon Managed Service for Prometheus\.
 You can also instrument your application to add additional dimensions\.
 For more information, see [Getting Started with Prometheus Remote Write Exporter for Amazon Managed Service for Prometheus](https://aws-otel.github.io/docs/getting-started/prometheus-remote-write-exporter) in the AWS Distro for OpenTelemetry documentation\.

 ## Required IAM permissions for AWS Distro for OpenTelemetry integration with Amazon Managed Service for Prometheus<a name="application-metrics-prometheus-iam"></a>